-For more information, see Chapter 6 Organizing a Show and Chapter 27 Artistic.
+For more information, see "Chapter 30: Artistic Design."

 Judges should be encouraged to write comments for each design on a 3 X 5 inches card that is provided by the Show Committee.
 This will encourage and educate the exhibitor.
 The judges should write at least one positive comment in addition to any constructive suggestions on the principles of design.